AlmabroukBen-Omran/Hotel-Reservation-System/README.md

 ## 📜 License

-This project was developed as part of the **Secure Software Development (DACS 3203-5)** course at Qatar University and is for educational purposes only.
+This project was developed as part of the **Secure Software Development (DACS 3203-5)** course at the University of Doha for Science and Technology and is for educational purposes only.

 ---